nickvidal/community-growth/README.md

 * Manual reports with a more detailed analysis can also be created periodically by this group.
 * The project can decide to make this report public and publish on their blog.
 This can attract more people within the community interested in joining the initiative.
 * The initial group of individuals can work along with the new group, generating a virtuous cycle of mentorship.
-* The CHAOSS project helps these groups creating these first reports (until they learn to fish on their own), and subsequent reports may be created independently.
+* The CHAOSS project helps these groups with the first reports (until they learn to fish on their own), and subsequent reports may be created independently.
 * Besides the reports, the CHAOSS project may start receiving back other contributions from these projects, like ideas for new metrics, or pull requests for new functionalities or integrations.
 * Organizations get invited to become affiliates, and individuals get invited to become ambassadors.
 * The CHAOSS project can provide a channel for cross-project discussion and collaboration.